Follow scmittal on Twitter Follow scmittal on facebook

-10-day Pranayama and Meditation Intensive
+12-day Pranayama and Meditation Intensive

 Pranayama (breathing techniques) and meditation are two of the key ingredients of an integrated yoga routine.
 Patanjali, in his Yoga Sutras, has given us these 8 "tools", called the eight limbs of yoga (Ashtanga Yoga) to achieve stillness of the mind - yamas, niyamas, asana, pranayama, pratyahara, dharana, dhyana, samadhi.
 Many of the yoga practitioners tend to limit their practice to only the 3rd limb, asana, the physical postures.
 There is no doubt that the practice of asana will make the body more flexible and stronger.
 However, by practicing only asanas we are limiting ourselves to a small subset of the benefits that yoga can provide.
 If we want to achieve the full complement of benefits of yoga, we need to avail of all the "tools" that are given to us.

-In an effort to encourage the students to include pranayama and meditation as part of their daily yoga routine, I will be offering a 10-day pranayama/meditation intensive.
-In this program, I will be covering both the theoretical background as well as practical techniques for pranayama and meditation.
-Some of the pranayama techniques that I will cover include Kapalabhati (breath of fire), bhastrika (bellows breath), rapid breathing, Ujjayi breathing, deep yogic breathing, alternate nostril breathing, breath retention (kumbhaka), bandhas (energy locks), cooling breaths, sectional deep breathing etc. As for meditation, I will take the students through a few guided meditation sessions and also provide guidelines on how to develop their own meditation routine.
+In an effort to encourage the students to include pranayama and meditation as part of their daily yoga routine, I periodically offer a 12-day pranayama/meditation intensive.
+In this program, I cover both the theoretical background as well as practical techniques for pranayama and meditation.
+Some of the pranayama techniques that I cover include:

 Program Information